Lunchbreak: Chicken Broccoli

 Stir-Fry:

 Heat oil over medium heat in a large preheated wok or skillet.
-Stir in broccoli and carrot, stir-fry for 30 seconds or until broccoli is tender, but still crunchy.
+Stir in broccoli and carrots/red peppers, stir-fry for 30 seconds or until broccoli is tender, but still crunchy.
 Don’t overcook.
 Remove from heat and set aside.

 Heat remaining oil and add ginger and garlic, stir until aromatic, then add chicken.
 Stir-fry until chicken is cooked, stirring often.
 Add the sauce and broccoli.
 Stir-fry until everything is evenly coated with sauce.